MikhailSorokin/CMSC420-MeeshQuest/MeeshQuest Workspace/MeeshQuest/src/README.md

 Part 2:

-I am using pretty much all of the canonical, and modifying it to fit me and to work for part 2.
+I am using pretty much all of the part 1 canonical, and modifying it to fit me and to work for part 2.

 As far as most AVLGTree functions, I heavily referenced them through this link with a similar AbstractMap implementation.